2023-gpig-a/Prototype/dmas/README.md

 # DMAS - Data Management and Analysis System

-This system will be responsible for the following:
+This system is responsible for the following:
 * Ingesting raw image data into the database
 * Analysing raw image data to extract plant data
 * Matching similar plants and assigning a `plant_id` to them